curl/everything-curl/sourcecode-style.md

 lib/checksrc.pl script.
 Invoked with `make checksrc` or even by default by the build system when built after `./configure --enable-debug` has been used.

-It is normally not a problem for anyone to follow the guidelines, as you just need to copy the style already used in the source code and there are no particularly unusual rules in our set of rules.
+It is normally not a problem for anyone to follow the guidelines as you just need to copy the style already used in the source code, and there are no particularly unusual rules in our set of rules.

-We also work hard on writing code that are warning-free on all the major platforms and in general on as many platforms as possible.
+We also work hard on writing code that is warning-free on all the major platforms and in general on as many platforms as possible.
 Code that obviously will cause warnings will not be accepted as-is.

-Some the rules that you won't be allowed to break are
+Some the rules that you won't be allowed to break are:

 ### Indentation